Allow me to introduce my absolute new favorite cake.

 - Add cocoa powder, almond meal, oat flour and gluten free flour and beat/whisk to combine.
 If the batter appears too thick, add a touch more almond milk, but it should be perfect.
 It should resemble a semi-thick batter that’s pourable.

-- Divide batter evenly between cake pans (if using muffin tins, it should be enough for roughly 24 filling generously 3/4 full).
+- Divide batter evenly between cake pans (if using muffin tins, it should be enough for roughly 24 filling generously 3/4 full // amount as original recipe is written).

 - Bake cake for 35-45 minutes or more (cupcakes for about 29-35 minutes) or until a toothpick inserted into the center comes out clean and the top appears dry.
 Time will vary if you sub ingredients, as well as depending on the size of your pan.